 Employment Options for New Actors

-One of the more popular questions we get from new actors is what type of job can you take that will allow you to remain free during the day to be available for auditions?
+One of the more popular questions we get from new actors is what type of job you can take that will allow you to remain free during the day to be available for auditions?
 Believe it or not, there are a number of great employment options out there for budding young actors.
 And no, not all involve serving food.
 Here are some potential positions to consider.

-Okay, not a surprise that waiting tables are an excellent way that newbie actors can earn their rent money while waiting for their starring role.
+Okay, not a surprise that waiting tables are an excellent way that newbie actor can earn their rent money while waiting for their starring role.
 But, the reason waiting tables is so popular is that you often have a flexible schedule that allows you to "trade shifts" with your co-workers should an audition suddenly come up.

 Additionally, especially in Los Angeles, a number of the more trendy restaurants are hangouts for the Hollywood elite.
-So, it will give you an opportunity to mingle amongst the in crowd.
+So, it will give you an opportunity to mingle amongst the in-crowd.
 And by the way, it's extremely rare, but there are still people who get "discovered" by working in a restaurant and coming across the right person at the right time.

 Assuming you're of age, bartending is a great way to earn a full-time income working part-time hours.
 Many bartenders who work at trendy clubs in Los Angeles and New York have been known to pull down over 100K per year.
 Seriously.

 There are a number of companies in Los Angeles and New York City that work with entertainment companies to place temporary administrative workers.
 You will typically earn about $15-$20 per hour working as an assistant or secretary.
 These jobs can be quite valuable in that you may get to work directly (or very close to) some of the bigger decision makers in the fields of film and television.
-Considering that these are sometimes a day, week or month-long assignments, they allow you freedom to do the things you need to do with regard to your acting career.
+Considering that these are sometimes a day, week or month-long assignments, they allow you the freedom to do the things you need to do with regard to your acting career.

 Agencies, film companies, and production companies are bombarded with massive amounts of material.
 The executives running these companies can't possibly read the volume of stuff that crosses their desks, so they hire people to do it for them.
-This is often referred to as "coverage."
+It is often referred to as "coverage."
 It consists of a plot summary of the material and your overall opinion and whether or not you feel it's something the company that hired you should consider pursuing.

 The amount you can charge for these services depends a lot on what you're reading (script, screenplay, novel, etc.).
 But the amounts are typically anywhere from $50-$500 -- $50 for a TV script and possibly as much as $500 for a large novel.
 There are a number of classes and books available on how to write good coverage, so they might be worth it if this sounds like something you might be interested in.
-Considering you pick your own hours, it's a popular choice.
+Considering you pick your hours, it's a popular choice.

 Hey, it's an ugly job, but believe it or not, it can pay the bills.
 You might even consider role-playing on one of the 1-900 phone companies.
 It's not the most respectable acting gig, but hey, there's money to be made if you need it.